KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `x` is the integer value of the producer which we wish to check the number of queued messages

-Returns the integer number of messages in the queue
+returns as an int the number of messages in the queue.

 ```q
 q).kfk.OutQLen[producer]
 5i
 ```

 ### `.kfk.Poll`